-Background checks in MBA admissions are more common for some schools than others, but their general use is growing.
+Background checks in MBA admissions have become common for many top schools.
 Some programs vet every admitted applicant, while others randomly select a percentage of candidates.
 Others delve further only when something seems to raise a red flag.
 The process usually occurs in the spring, after all application rounds have passed and candidates begin sending in their deposits.